Fort Worth Stormwater Management

-The City of Fort Worth is working on a Floodplain Management Plan for the entire city.
-This will be the first part of a growing public planning and interaction program being led by the Stormwater Management Division.
+The City of Fort Worth has developed a Floodplain Management Plan for the entire city.
+This is part of a growing public planning and interaction program led by the Stormwater Management Division.

-This plan will identify flood risks, their impact on the community and a prioritized action plan for reducing flood risks.
+This plan identifies flood risks, their impact on the community and a prioritized action plan for reducing flood risks.